dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 * The exception is handled by the error boundary.
 * The default error UI is rendered by the error boundary.

-By default, the <xref:Microsoft.AspNetCore.Components.Web.ErrorBoundary> component renders an empty `<div>` element using the `blazor-error-boundary` CSS class for its error content.
+The <xref:Microsoft.AspNetCore.Components.Web.ErrorBoundary> component renders an empty `<div>` element using the `blazor-error-boundary` CSS class for its error content.
 The colors, text, and icon for the default UI are defined in the app's stylesheet in the `wwwroot` folder, so you're free to customize the error UI.

 ![The default error UI rendered by an error boundary, which has a red background, the text 'An error has occurred,' and a yellow caution icon with an exclamation point inside of it.](handle-errors/_static/default-error-ui.png)